LeoMarti1337/rsi-backtesting-tool/README.md

      - **Volatility**: Assess the standard deviation of returns.
      - **Sharpe Ratio**: Calculate the risk-adjusted return.

-This toolkit is ideal for traders, investors, and data analysts seeking to test and refine their trading strategies.
 ## Example Backtest of a Strategy
 Below is an excerpt from the Interface showing the backtest of the RSI-Strategy with these parameters:<br>